L. B. Moerdani: Minister of Defense and Security

 Despite his attempts to block Sudharmono, Suharto did not demote Moerdani and appointed him as the Minister of Defense and Security.
 However, Moerdani would lose most of his powers in September 1988 with the disbandment of Kopkamtib.

 During his term as Minister, Moerdani was accused of planning a coup against Suharto.
 This prompted Suharto to promise a harsh crackdown on anyone who dared to replace him unconstitutionally.

 1993 MPR General Session

 Before the 1993 MPR General Session, Moerdani was seen as the engineer of ABRI's pre-emptive nomination of Try as vice president.
 Suharto was displeased with the nomination and only accepted Try reluctantly.
 Suharto's consolation was that he did not name Moerdani to the next Cabinet.

 Death

-Moerdani died on 29 August 2004 in Jakarta after suffering a stroke.
+Moerdani died on 29 August 2004 at Gatot Soebroto Army Hospital in Jakarta after suffering a stroke and lung infection.